vmuchui/policy-sentiment-tracker/README.md

 **Edgar Deven** – [GitHub](https://github.com/EDGARDEVEN)

-Feel free to fork, modify, or contribute!
+Check License for details on contribution.

 ---

 ## 📄 License

-This project is licensed under the [MIT License](LICENSE).
+This project is licensed under the [CommercialLicense](LICENSE).